-If you have a friend or relative who hurts themselves, it can be very distressing and confusing for you.
+If you have a teen who hurts themselves, it can be distressing and confusing for you.
 You may feel guilty, angry, scared, powerless, or any number of things.
 Both of the books mentioned above contain chapters for friends and family members.
 Some general guidelines are:

-- Take the self-harm seriously by expressing concern and encouraging the individual to seek professional help.
+- Take the self-harm seriously by expressing concern and encouraging professional help.

 - Don’t blame yourself.
-The individual who is self-harming initiated this behavior and needs to take responsibility for stopping it.
+Your teen initiated this behavior and needs to take responsibility for stopping it.

-- If the individual who is engaging in self-harm does not want professional help because he or she doesn’t think the behavior is a problem, inform them that a professional is the best person to make this determination.
+- If your teen does not want professional help because he doesn’t think that the behavior is a problem, inform him that a professional is the best person to make this determination.
 Suggest that a professional is a neutral third party who will not be emotionally invested in the situation and so will be able to make the soundest recommendations.